jedick/R-help-chat/README.md

 python app.py
 ```

-This launches a web interface at `http://localhost:7860`.
+This launches an interactive chat interface in a web browser.
-The interactive chat interface comes with example questions and allows choosing remote or local processing, chain or graph app, and the retrieval strategy.
+The interface comes with example questions and allows choosing cloud or edge processing, chain or graph app, and the retrieval strategy.

-## Usage
+## Command-Line Usage

 Setup:

 - Grab one or more gzip'd files from [The R-help Archive](https://stat.ethz.ch/pipermail/r-help/)
 - Extract the files and put them in a folder named `R-help`
-- Choose remote or local processing with the `embedding_type` and `chat_type` variables in `main.py`
+- Choose cloud or edge models with the `compute_location` variable in `main.py`
-- If using remote processing, set your `OPENAI_API_KEY` environment variable
+- If using cloud processing, set your `OPENAI_API_KEY` environment variable

 Run this Python code to create the vector database: